-In that period of my life I was desperately seeking for ‘a normal life’.
+In that period of my life I was desperately looking for ‘a normal life’.
 At work I met someone and we started dating.
 However, he had very different intentions with me.
 He tried to control my life.
-He wanted to know where and with whom I spend time.
-He told me he was 23 years of age but later I found out he was actually 32.
-Even though he treated me beady, he provided me with place I could live and some sort of stability in my life.
-After two months he started to became more aggressive.
-He became more physical and started hitting me, but always made up. it was hard for me to stand up at him.
-With the arrest of my mother for domestic violence and because without having a father figure, it felt like I had no other place to go to.
+He wanted to know where and with whom I spent my time.
+He told me he was 23 years old but later I found out he was actually 32.
+Even though he treated me badly, he provided me with a place where I could live and some sort of stability in my life.
+After two months he became more aggressive.
+He became more physical and started hitting me, but always made up.
+It was hard for me to stand up at him.
+With the arrest of my mother for domestic violence and without having a father figure, it felt like I had no other place to go to.

-One night it he invited two of his friends.
+One night he invited two of his friends.
 I was raped by him and his friends while they filmed me.
-Afterwards, he used that video to blackmale me.
+Afterwards, he used that video to blackmail me.
 He threatened to put the video online whenever I did not follow his instructions.
-That is how he forced me into prostitution for 2 years.
+That is how he forced me into prostitution for two years.

 “He wrote his name on my body with a knife.”

 My safety was really at stake.
 He even used a knife to write his name on my body.
 He said: “so now others can see that you are mine.”
 It was really scary and I knew I had to get away.
 I was thinking what do I need most and concluded that I needed a safe house.
 So I went looking and found a student house.
 In the end, it was the best choice I’ve ever made.

 In the student house I was just Sameena.
 Nobody knew my story as a survivor of sexual violence.
 I had people around me living a structured life: going to their jobs, school, meeting with friends.
 After a while I was like: so this is normal.
 I want this for myself.

 “I had no money, only a backpack with some clothes.
 One day I just started running“

 What was the impact on your life and how did you move on?